coavins/zomboid-coavins-firearms/README.md

 **Shotguns**: Receiver, Forend, Bolt carrier, Bolt, Barrel

-Spare components can be looted from most places where guns are normally found.

 ℹ Some parts can contain other parts, forming a tree structure - all components must be in full working condition before the firearm will operate.
 If any part is missing or broken, the firearm (if you reassemble it) will be "broken" and will not fire.

+ℹ Parts can be swapped between firearms of the same style.

 ## Condition